moorepants/localwiki-tools/tagged_photo_uploader/README.rst

 - Add instructions for deleting the page with no name.
 - When pages are created, tag them as stub and put a stub banner at the top so we know they need more info.
+- Add tests for the image rotation method.